tomcarver16/ADSearch/README.md

   -f, --full          If set will show all attributes for the returned item.

-  -o, --output        (Default: outfile) File path to output the results to.
+  -o, --output        File path to output the results to.

   --json              (Default: false) Output results in json format.